JaneliaSciComp/SongExplorer/README.md

 ### Another Workstation ###

-Using a lab or departmental server, or perhaps a colleague's workstation remotely, is easiest if you run DeepSong on it directly and then view the GUI in your own personal workstation's internet browser.
-To do this, simply `ssh` into the server and install DeepSong as described above.
+Using a lab or departmental server, or perhaps a colleague's workstation remotely, is easiest if you run SongExplorer on it directly and then view the GUI in your own personal workstation's internet browser.
+To do this, simply `ssh` into the server and install SongExplorer as described above.

 Alternatively, you can run the GUI code (in addition to viewing its output) on your own personal workstation and batch compute jobs to the remote server.